JaniAnttonen/winston-loki/README.md

 ```
 And you should have a working, requirable winston-loki package under your project's node_modules.

+Running a local Loki for testing is probably required, and the easiest way to do that is to follow this guide: https://github.com/grafana/loki/tree/master/production#run-locally-using-docker.
+After that, Grafana Loki instance is available at `http://localhost:3100`, with a Grafana instance running at `http://localhost:3000`.
+Username `admin`, password `admin`.

 Refer to https://github.com/grafana/loki/blob/master/docs/api.md for documentation about the available endpoints, data formats etc.

 ### Run tests